SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 <img src="{{site.url}}/{{site.baseurl}}/assets/SportGrowth.png">
 {: refdef}

-It will be intesting to see the impact which the Covid-19 pandemic has upon the influx of new competitors to thee sport.
+It will be interesting to see the impact which the Covid-19 pandemic has upon the influx of new competitors to the sport.

 ### [General Trends](https://github.com/SamPurle/PowerProject/blob/master/Plotting.py)

 After data cleaning and calculating the Elapsed Time since competitors' first Meets, it is possible to plot the general trajectories followed by individuals over the course of their competitive careers.
-It would be interesting to identify an inflexion point where the positive impact of Training Age begins to be surpassed by the negative impact of biological aging, although unfortunately there is insufficient information relating to biological age within the dataset.
+I originally planned to identify an inflexion point where the positive impact of Training Age begins to be surpassed by the negative impact of biological aging, although unfortunately there is insufficient information relating to biological age within the dataset.
 Only data on Age Class is present, which is not specific enough to be useful for this purpose (the 24-39 year old "Senior" class is far too wide to be able to identify any meaningful trend).

 The three metrics I wish to investigate are: